Technical Benchmark & Clinical Oversight | Kantesti AI

 Chief Medical Officer: Thomas Klein, MD

-Compliance & Certifications
+Compliance

-Data Protection: GDPR Compliant (EU)
+Data Protection: GDPR-aligned (EU)

-Healthcare Privacy: HIPAA-Aligned Safeguards (US)
+Healthcare Privacy: HIPAA-aligned practices (US)

 Medical Device: Not classified as medical device - Informational tool only